ydb-platform/ydb-ansible/README.md

 * AstraLinux Special Edition 1.7
 * REDOS 7.3

+# Ansible Collection - ydb_platform.ydb

+Documentation for the collection.

 ## Playbook configuration settings

 Default configuration settings are defined in the `group_vars/all` file as a set of Ansible variables.
 An example file is provided.
 Different playbook executions may require different variable values, which can be accomplished by specifying extra JSON-format files and passing those files [in the command line](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#vars-from-a-json-or-yaml-file).